KeychainMDIP/kc/doc/DID-scheme/README.md

 Resolution is the operation of responding to a DID with a DID Document.
 If you think of the DID as a secure reference or pointer, then resolution is equivalent to dereferencing.

 Given a DID and an optional resolution time, the resolver infers the CAS from the format of the suffix, then retrieves the associated document seed, parsing it as plaintext JSON.
 If CAS cannot be inferred, or the data cannot be retrieved, then the resolver should delegate the resolution request to a fallback node.
-If the data can be retrieved but is not a valid MDIP seed document, an error is returned immediately.
-The resolver then evaluates the JSON to determine whether it is a known type (an agent or an asset).
+Otherwise, if the data can be retrieved but is not a valid MDIP seed document, an error is returned immediately.
+Otherwise, the resolver then evaluates the JSON to determine whether it is a known type (an agent or an asset).
 If it is not a known type an error is returned.

-The resolver then looks up the DID's specified registry in its document seed.
+If we get this far, the resolver then looks up the DID's specified registry in its document seed.
 If the node does not support the registry (meaning the node is not actively monitoring the registry for updates), then it must forward the resolution request to a trusted node that does support the registry.
 If the node is not configured with any trusted nodes for the specified registry, then it must forward the request to a trusted fallback node to handle unknown registries.

 If the node does support the specified registry, the resolver retrieves all update records from its local database that are keyed to the DID, and ordered by each update's ordinal key.
 The ordinal key is a value or set of values that can be used to sort the updates into chronological order.
 For example, the ordinal key for the BTC registry will be a tuple `{block index, transaction index, batch index}`.